Free Rhode Island Arrests & Criminal Records: Search Anyone

 • Gender

-• Last known city
+• Last Known City

 A screenshot showing the Inmate Search tool provided by the Department of Corrections by using the inmate's ID or name to locate the inmate.